quasilyte/go-ruleguard/README.md

 Instantiated rules are then used to check the specified targets (Go files, packages).

 A rule is defined by a call to a special function: `Error`, `Warn`, `Info` or `Hint`.
-The only difference is a severity of the report message severity.
+The only difference is a severity of the report message.

 Such function takes a report message template string as well as a list of clauses.